usmanahmed99/first_flask_api/README.md

 # first_flask_api
-This repository is created to practice flask and swagger
+This repository is created to practice flask and swagger.
+OK.